Fasting in Islam: Health effects

 A review of the literature by an Iranian group suggested fasting during Ramadan might produce renal injury in patients with moderate (GFR <60 ml/min) or severe kidney disease but was not injurious to renal transplant patients with good function or most stone-forming patients.
 However, since sick and/or at-risk individuals are exempted from the obligation of fasting, Ramadan fasting may be skipped instead.

 Ramadan fasting can be potentially hazardous for pregnant women as it is associated with risks of inducing labor and causing gestational diabetes, although it does not appear to affect the child's weight. it is permissible to not fast if it threatens the woman's or the child's lives, however, in many instances, pregnant women are normal before the development of complications.
 Thus, it may be advisable for pregnant women to skip fasting and pay fidyah instead (if the women are able to pay; poor people may be exempted fully).

 If one is at risk of dehydration or other medical risks, which may lead to serious consequences, then it is permitted to break one's fast.
 It has been advised to span the water intake throughout the night (instead of drinking heavily at a single time) and not to overeat upon the breaking of the fast as a solution of the usually reported excessive water and food intake on the sunset (excessive eating and drinking is actually prohibited in Islam).
 One can break their fast and substitute it on other months or pay fidyah if they are an obvious risk of health concerns, breastfeeding or pregnant (fidyah in this case) or in a work requiring hard physical labor according to Muhammad Abduh.

 It is permissible to skip fasting for a healthy person upon obvious risk, even if he has not fallen the risk yet, and the author of Al-Mughni (Ibn Qudamah) stated in his book that some scholars even permitted skipping fast upon very light harm such as toothache or bruises on skin and if a traveling person is permitted to skip fast even if he is able to, then these types of "sickness" should be permitted.
 This position is said to be held by Bukhari, 'Ata and the Zahiris.

 Days

 Month of Ramadan

 Fasting in the month of Ramadan is considered Fard.
 Ibn Qudamah said that there is consensus of the Muslims that fasting is compulsory in the month of Ramadan.

 Days of oath

 If someone swears or makes an oath, for example: "If I graduate with a good mark, I will fast for three days for Allah" then common belief dictates that one should fulfil this.
 This type of fasting is considered obligatory.
 Breaking such an oath is considered sinful.

 Days for voluntary fasting

-Muslims are encouraged, although not obliged, such as:
+Muslims are encouraged, although not obliged, to fast on certain days, such as: